 The PhD with Integrated Study in Advanced Care is a novel, structured, thematic, cohort-based, programme of 48 months duration.
 Each PhD research project within the Academy has been devised by a supervisory team comprising academic staff from at least two of the three colleges within the University of Edinburgh.
 Each annual cohort of around twelve will include students with disciplinary backgrounds spanning from engineering and data science to humanities, social science, business and commerce, social work, medicine and related health and care professions.
 This unique level of diversity is a key attribute of our programme.

-The overarching aim of this project is to examine how the stresses associated with living in particular neighbourhoods at particular parts of the life course ‘get under the skin’ and have enduring effects on allostatic load in later life.
+The overarching aim of this project is to examine how the stresses associated with social circumstances and place operate across the life course to ‘get under the skin’ and have enduring effects on allostatic load in later life.

 - Do we see variation in levels and trajectories of allostatic load in later life that are influenced by characteristics of place (e.g. deprivation, green space, crime or pollution) independent of individual socio-economic circumstances?

 - Are there critical periods in the life course where exposure to neighbourhood characteristics is particularly important in setting later life allostatic load?

 - Do trajectories of allostatic load alter as older people experience a move of home and neighbourhood in later life?

 - What are the lessons for the planning and design of environments conducive to healthy ageing that flow from this research?